Our Care Model | School of Imagination · Integrated Early Childhood Development

 developmental challenges alone.

-School of Imagination and Happy Talkers have built something rare: a true integrated early childhood development system where speech, behavior, motor, and developmental care are coordinated from day one — not siloed across providers who never talk to each other.
+School of Imagination and Happy Talkers have built something rare: a true integrated early childhood development system where speech, behavior, motor, and developmental care are coordinated under one roof — so children and families don't have to piece together care across providers who never talk to each other.

 Speech therapy Occupational therapy Behavioral therapy (ABA) Infant development Social skills Diagnostics (ADOS) Inclusive preschool